 Figure 2 Esophageal test results for the second time.
 A: Representative swallow from the patient’s repeat esophageal HRM.
 Median IRP was normal at 14.7 mmHg.
 DCI was higher than normal, which was 8120.1 mmHg-cm-s, and six swallows with DCI > 8000 mmHg-s-cm in 10 liquid swallows.
-Esophageal manometry was consistent with jackhammer esophagus.
-B: 24-h pH-impedance monitoring was repeated, which was negative for gastroesophageal reflux disease.
+Esophageal manometry was consistent with jackhammer esophagus; B: 24-h pH-impedance monitoring was repeated, which was negative for gastroesophageal reflux disease.
 DCI: distal contractile integral; HRM: High-resolution manometry; IRP: integrated relaxation pressure.